Assimilative capacity: Hydrosphere

 Assimilative capacity in hydrology is defined as the maximum amount of contaminating pollutants that a body of water can naturally absorb without exceeding the water quality guidelines and criteria.
 This determines the concentration of pollutants that can cause detrimental effects on aquatic life and humans that use it.
-Self-purification and dilution are the main factors effecting the total amount of assimilative capacity a body of water has.
+Self-purification and dilution are the main factors affecting the total amount of assimilative capacity a body of water has.
 Estimations of breaches of assimilative capacity focus on the health of aquatic organisms in order to predict an excess of pollutants in a body of water.
 Dilution is the main way that bodies of water reduce the concentration of contaminants to levels under their assimilative capacity.
 This means that body of water that move rapidly or have a large volume of water will have larger assimilative capacities then a slow-moving stream.

 Coastal and Marine

 Coastal and Marine environments will have much greater assimilative capacity due to the large volumes of water creating a much greater dilution factor.
 Contaminants added into areas would be needed in much greater volumes in order to exceed the assimilative capacity and create harmful negative effects on aquatic life.
 However, oceans often are the end point for many pollutants resulting in large accumulation of pollutants.
 It is estimated that “270 tonnes of nitrogen enter the sea annually” in Western Australia.